Did Commodore, more than Apple, contribute to the birth of the personal computer?

 3. The Commodore PET was the first “home” computer

-The Apple II has the status of “legendary computer”, but the reality is the 1977 Apple II had several flaws: it didn’t have lower case characters, it lacked cursor keys, it didn’t have floating point BASIC and it didn’t have a TV output.
+The Apple II has the status of a “legendary computer”, but the reality is the 1977 Apple II had several flaws: it didn’t have lowercase characters, it lacked cursor keys, it didn’t have floating point BASIC, and it didn’t have a TV output.
 But you might think it was cheaper than the PET.
 Wrong, Apple was asking $1,298 for its computer (while the PET price was $595), and it didn’t even include a monitor or cassette unit.
-It’s no surprise that the Apple II was third in terms of sales, compared the to rest of the trinity.
+It’s no surprise that the Apple II was third in terms of sales compared to the rest of the Trinity.

 5. The Apple II was the best computer for gaming in 1979-1981